AviatrixSystems/Docs/HowTos/azure_custom_role.rst

 ----------------------------------------------------

  a.
 Login to Azure portal.
 Go to Subscriptions.
 Select the subscription whose network already managed by Aviatrix Controller and click in.
- #.
+ b.
 Next click Access control (IAM)
- #.
+ c.
 Next click Roles as shown below.

  |iam_role|

- #.
+ d.
 Next click +Add Role and select "Add custom role".
- #.
+ e.
 Next select Start from scratch and click Next, as shown below.

  |start_from_scratch|

- #.
+ f.
 Next click JSON, click Edit.

  |click_json|

- #.
+ g.
 Next remove the existing JSON template and copy and paste the above Aviatrix required permissions JSON into the Editor box, as shown below.

  |aviatrix_custom_role|

- #.
+ h.
 Next click Permissions.
 You should say the permissions have been populated, as shown below.

   |show_permission|

- #.
+ i.
 Next click Assignable scopes, click Add assignable scopes, select the subscription.
- #.
+ j.
 Next click JSON, you should say the subscription has been added to the assignableScopes, as shown below.

  |subscription_scope|

- #.
+ k.
 Next click Review + create, click Create.

 3. Replace the Contributor Role
 --------------------------------